Battle of Allatoona: Background

 After the fall of Atlanta, Lt.
 Gen. John Bell Hood moved the Confederate Army of Tennessee northward to threaten the Western and Atlantic Railroad, Maj.
 Gen. William T. Sherman's supply line.
 Hood's corps under Lt.
 Gen. Alexander P. Stewart attacked a number of minor garrisons and damaged track from October 2 to October 4.
 Hood ordered Stewart to send a division to attack the Federal supply base where the railroad ran through a deep gap in the Allatoona Mountain range and then move north to burn the bridge over the Etowah River.
 At Hood's suggestion, Stewart selected the division of Maj.
-Gen. Samuel G. French, three brigades commanded by Brig.
+Gen. Samuel G. French—three brigades commanded by Brig.
 Gens.
 Claudius Sears, Francis M. Cockrell, and William Hugh Young.

 The small Federal garrison, commanded by Col. John Eaton Tourtellotte, was a partial brigade (1st Brigade, 3rd Division, XV Corps), consisting of the 93rd Illinois Infantry, 18th Wisconsin Infantry, and Tourtellotte's own 4th Minnesota Infantry.
 Before the Southern division arrived, Sherman ordered reinforcements be sent from Rome (3rd Brigade, 4th Division, XV Corps) to Allatoona, under the division commander, Brig.
 Gen. John M. Corse, who took command of both brigades.
 The Federal troops occupied strong defensive positions in two earthen redoubts on each side of a 180 ft, 65 ft deep railroad cut and many of the men, including most of the 7th Illinois, were armed with Henry repeating rifles.

 Battle

 French's division arrived near Allatoona Gap during the early morning hours of October 5.
-The battle began at 7:00 A.M. when eleven Confederate manufactured 12 pounder bronze Napoleon guns began firing upon the Union fortifications.
+The battle began at 7:00 A.M. when eleven Confederate-manufactured 12 pounder bronze Napoleon guns began firing upon the Union fortifications.
 Confederate artillery involved were two batteries of Myrick's Artillery Battalion manned by men of Capt.
 Alcide Bouanchaud's Battery of Louisiana, Capt.
 James J. Cowan's Battery of Warren County, Mississippi and a battery from Storr's Artillery Battalion, French's Division, Capt.
 R. F. Kolb's Battery of Alabama.
 French had ordered a one gun detachment to force the surrender of the blockhouse a few miles away on Allatoona Creek.
 Six guns of the 12th Wisconsin Battery answered the Confederate artillery.
 After a two-hour artillery bombardment, French sent a demand for surrender, which Corse refused.
 French then launched his units in an attack — Sears' brigade from the north (against the rear of the fortifications) and Cockrell's Missouri brigade, supported by Young, from the west.

-Corse's men survived the sustained two-hour attack against the main fortification, the Star Fort on the western side of the railroad cut, but were pinned down and Tourtellotte sent reinforcements from the eastern fort.
+Corse's men survived the sustained two-hour attack against the main fortification, the Star Fort on the western side of the railroad cut, but were pinned down, requiring Tourtellotte to send reinforcements from the eastern fort.
 Under heavy pressure, it seemed inevitable that the Federals would be forced to surrender, but by noon French received a report from his cavalry that a strong Union force was approaching from Acworth, so he withdrew at 2 p.m.
 More reinforcements from Rome reached Allatoona the next morning.